w3c/wg-effectiveness/process.md

 * __Exclusion Draft__: this is a recent [Working Draft](#working-draft) or [Candidate Recommendation](#candidate-recommendation) that triggered an Exclusion Opportunity.
 For specific information please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#WGCharter) and [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20170801/).

 ### Charter Extensions
 Working and Interest Groups can be extended past their agreed Charter completion dates.
-The [Director](#the-director) can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.
+The Team can do this by simply announcing to the [AC Mailing List](#) that the group has been extended and the new time period.

 Details on group extensions can be found in the [W3C Process Document](https://www.w3.org/Consortium/Process/#charter-extension).